 Botanical Name: Schlumbergera bridgesii

 Schlumbergera bridgesii has dark-green flattened stems composed of segments joined in a scalloped pattern.
-Flowers appear at the tips of the stems and are available in shades of pink, red, purple, yellow, and white.
-Newer cultivars bring together two colors, offering some exciting new combinations.
+Flowers appear at the tips of the stems, about 2 in (5 cm) long.
+The flowers have stamens protruding from the back-swept petals, available in shades of pink, red, purple, yellow and white.

-Growing this plant is easy, but there are a few things you should do to make it bloom before the holidays.
+Want to coax it early?
+I thought so.
+There are a few things you should do to make it bloom before the holidays.

 Height: To 2 ft (60 cm)

 Light: Christmas cactus care includes lots of bright, indirect light.
 This tropical cactus doesn't like hot, direct sunlight because it will burn the foliage.
 Stems that turn purplish-red have been exposed to too much direct sunlight.

 Water: Water thoroughly, then empty the drainage tray.
 Allow the surface of the soil to dry before watering again.
 One thing this cactus won't tolerate is soggy soil, which can lead to root rot and possibly stem rot.
 Soft, mushy, or yellow stems are symptoms of over-watering.
 Don't allow the potting medium to dry out either -- stems will shrivel and wilt, and those buds and blooms may drop off, if gets too dry.
 After the flowering season is over, water sparingly until new growth begins in spring.

 Humidity: Try to maintain around 50% relative humidity near the plant.
 Indoor air can become extremely dry in the winter, so it's a good idea to use a humidity gauge, rather than guess.
 Keep tropical plants away from heat vents and fireplaces.
 Stand the pot on a dish of wet pebbles or use a cool-mist room humidifier, if needed.
 Check out these tips for raising the humidity.